-8.2.3 Masonry Chimneys
+8.2.3 MASONRY CHIMNEYS

-The stove may also be connected to a chimney, provided masonry chimney complies with the construction rules found in the building code enforced locally.
+The stove may also be connected to a masonry chimney, provided the chimney complies with the construction rules found in the building code enforced locally.
 The chimney must have either a clay liner or a suitably listed stainless steel liner.
-If the masonry chimney has a square or rectangular liner that is larger in cross sectional area than a round 6" flue, it should be relined with a suitably listed stainless steel liner.
+If the masonry chimney has a square or rectangular liner that is larger in cross sectional area than a round 6" flue, it should be relined with a suitably listed 6" stainless steel liner.
 Do not downsize the flue to less than 6" unless the venting system is straight and exceeds 25 feet in height.
-When passing through a combustible wall, the use of an insulated listed thimble is required.
+When passing through combustible wall, the use of an insulated listed thimble is required.

-8.3 Minimum Chimney Height
+8.3 MINIMUM CHIMNEY HEIGHT